 The United States Food and Drug Administration (FDA) closely monitors trace amounts of lead and cadmium in crockery.
 Makers must guarantee their products never go above a set safety standard, to be allowed to sell their products in the US.
 These pieces are categorized as cadmium and lead-safe.

 You probably noticed that it doesn’t say lead-free but lead-safe, and there is a reason for that.
-Even if all the materials used to make pottery are lead- and cadmium-free, there is always a teeny-bit chance for naturally occurring heavy metals to be present in trace amounts.
+Even if all the materials and associated processes used to make pottery are lead- and cadmium-free, there is always a chance for naturally occurring heavy metals to be present in trace amounts.
+This means there is no such thing as 100% lead-free ceramics.

-That being said, you can certainly find pottery that is non-toxic and perfectly safe to use.
+However, you can certainly find pottery that is non-toxic and perfectly safe for everyday use.

 How to tell if pottery is food safe?